sujeewasandeepa/odin-calculator/README.md

 # odin-calculator
-A calculator project for the Odin Project
+A calculator for the Odin Project